-A tattoo artist that writes code?
-I’m actually pretty proficient in 8 different programming languages.
-And having been a tattoo artist for the last 21 years, I felt I had a good idea of what would be beneficial in a Tattoo practice app.
+I am a tattoo artist with some coding experience, so I felt I had a good idea of what would be beneficial in a Tattoo practice app.

 I built TattApp because I wanted something to practice my blending techniques on.
 Fake skin is messy and hard to see what the needles are doing.
 I have built digital needle brushes for Photoshop and Procreate, but the one feature I could not implement with them was hand speed.
 The needle patterns need to be more spaced out the faster the hand moves.
 And the cycles per second of the machine need to be controlled to truly give a good learning experience to the user.
 So I made TattApp for the iPad Pro and Apple Pencil.